New Orleans prepares for saltwater intrusion

-NEW ORLEANS (WGNO) — Efforts are being made to slow down the saltwater wedge making its way up the Mississippi River, but it seems at this point; it’s inevitable that the intrusion will make its way to New Orleans, possibly contaminating water systems and affecting residents’ daily lives.
+NEW ORLEANS (WGNO) — Efforts are being made to slow down the saltwater wedge making its way up the Mississippi River, but it seems at this point that it’s inevitable that the intrusion will make its way to New Orleans, possibly contaminating water systems and affecting residents’ daily lives.

-The Sewerage and Water Board says while the water supply is currently clean, they are preparing for possible impacts.
+Sewerage and Water Board officials say while the water supply is currently clean, they are preparing for possible impacts.
 Something many local businesses are also doing.

 Canseco’s market employees say they’re already looking for ways to work around the potential problems.

-“I think we’re gonna have a lot of problems with the deli especially if it’s a lot of salt water.
-I think we’re definitely gonna have to figure out what we’re gonna do with that.
+“I think we’re going to have a lot of problems with the deli, especially if it’s a lot of salt water.
+I think we’re definitely going to have to figure out what we’re going to do with that.
 Probably use a bunch of bottled water when we cook instead of using that.
-When washing dishes, that’s gonna be an issue, so we’re gonna have to figure that; probably the same thing fill it up with a bottled water and everything,” Canseco’s Market manager Sarah Debarbieris said.
+When washing dishes, that’s going to be an issue, so we’re going to have to figure that; probably the same thing fill it up with a bottled water and everything,” Canseco’s Market manager Sarah Debarbieris said.

 And with demand for bottled water expected to shoot up, Canseco’s is also preparing for a possible rush.